 Every year in Canada about 10,000 people break down with active tuberculosis.
 Of these about 35% are former patients whose tuberculosis has become reactivated.
 Each year around 800 Canadians die of this infectious disease.
-Thousands more (approximately 20% of the population in Manitoba) are infected with the germ that causes TB and stand the risk of king down with active disease at any time in their lives. sentatives from tubercuorganizations across Canada pondered these facts when they gathered for the 62nd annual meeting of the Canadian Tuberculosis Association in Edmonton (June 11 to 14).
-The theme of the conference was "Unsolved Probfour days last month Rather than sit back complacently when this goal is achieved, delegates said, perhaps we should choose now the longer, harder road to eradication.
+Thousands more (approximately 20% of the population in Manitoba) are infected with the germ that causes TB and stand the risk of four days last month sentatives from tubercuorganizations across Canada pondered these facts when they gathered for the 62nd annual meeting of the Canadian Tuberculosis Association in Edmonton (June 11 to 14).
+The theme of the conference was "Unsolved Problems of Tuberculosis" - and as delegates discussed and re-discussed the issues, on e problem seemed to emerge at the head of the list: Should member associations focus more attention on TB eradication rather than on control.